jnatali/sagehen_meadows/data/field_observations/groundwater/README.md

 Georeferenced well locations are defined in the `data/instrumentation/Sagehen_Wells_Natali_3941.geojson` file.

 For groundwater well naming conventions, see the key below.
-All uniquely named wells are listed in `Wells_Unique_Id.txt`.
+All uniquely named wells are listed in `well_unique_id.txt`.
 The first three letters of the well_id identify the well's:
 1. meadow site name (meadow_id)
 2. plant functional type (PFT)
 3. hygrogeomorphic zone (HGMZ)

 #### Abbreviations used in our data model